Bachelor's Degree Program

 Earn your degree in social work at UAF and prepare for rewarding careers empowering

 Our mission, rooted in core social work values, is to educate generalist social work practitioners to promote the health and well-being of individuals, families and communities, emphasizing the diversity and uniqueness of rural Alaska, as it interconnects with our global society.
 We are committed to creating a community of critical thinkers dedicated to becoming competent, culturally grounded, and environmentally conscious professionals engaged in lifelong learning and research that honors diverse ways of knowing.
 The program includes an intensive 400-hour senior practicum that gives you the opportunity to engage in direct social work practice experiences under the supervision of a social worker in a social service agency.

-In addition to being offered at our main campus in Fairbanks, Alaska, the social work degree is available via distance delivery, enabling students from across Alaska to complete their bachelor’s from their home communities.
-Distance education is provided through a cohort model specifically designed for rural Alaska students, who are either working in or have experience with the social service field, so they can take courses and work at the same time.
+In addition to being offered at the Troth Yeddha' campus in Fairbanks, Alaska, the social work degree is available via distance delivery and online classes, enabling students from across Alaska to complete their bachelor’s from their home communities.
+This program is provided through a cohort model specifically designed for students who are working in or have experience with the social service field, so they can take courses and work at the same time.